Dnaka27/Tindog_Udemy_Web/README.md

 TinDog Files.
-I (Diogo) change just a little bit of code.
+I modified a little bit of code.